SuperOfficeDocs/superoffice-docs/docs/onsite/includes/warn-win-client-discontinued.md

 > [!WARNING]
-> The Win client is not available for SuperOffice 9 and later.
+> The SuperOffice Windows client is not available for SuperOffice 9 and later.